rajpandeygithub/Automated-BiLingual-Complaint-System/README.md

 - Joins filtered datasets on complaint ID
 - Selects and maintains relevant columns

+### 8. Abusive Content Filtering
+-	Removes words from a set of abusive words
+-	Implements Bloom filter for efficient filtering
+-	Replaces abusive words with placeholder text
+-	Processes text while maintaining sentence structure

+### 9. Success Email Trigger
+- Once all the pipelines have successfully run, a success email is triggered to notify stakeholders of the pipeline completion

 ### Output
 - Final preprocessed dataset saved in Parquet format
 - Location: `data/preprocessed_dataset.parquet`